 Cisco UCS Servers: Engineered for Demanding Workloads

-Cisco UCS rack-mount servers are part of a next-generation data center platform explicitly designed from the start to unite computing, networking, storage, virtualization, and manageability benefits into a single, unified, platform that provides increased IT agility and decreased overall cost of ownership, making Cisco UCS servers an excellent computing platform for Microsoft SQL Server workloads within the enterprise.
+Cisco UCS rack servers are part of a next-generation data center platform explicitly designed to unite computing, networking, storage, virtualization, and manageability benefits into a single, unified, platform that provides increased IT agility and decreased overall cost of ownership, making Cisco UCS servers an excellent computing platform for Microsoft SQL Server workloads within the enterprise.

 Cisco UCS Origins and Benefits